visanalexandru/felics/DOC.md

-# A new lossless image compression format based on FELICS
+# A new lossless image format based on FELICS

 ## Introduction

 [TODO]

-In this paper, we will describe a new lossless image compression format that is very simple yet efficient.
-We plan to use FELICS [6](Howard & Vitter, 2002) as a method of compressing grayscale images.
-We will then generalize this method to also ompress RGB images and add support for both 8-bit and 16-bit pixel depths.
+In this paper, I will describe a new image format with lossless compression that is very simple yet efficient.
+My plan is to use FELICS [6](Howard & Vitter, 2002) as a method of compressing grayscale images.
+I will then generalize this method to also ompress RGB images and add support for both 8-bit and 16-bit pixel depths.

-In the end, we should have a specification for our new image format, tools to convert from other image formats to ours and backward, and a library that allows users to compress/decompress images from their code.
+In the end, there should be a specification for the new image format, tools to convert from other image formats to the new format and backward, and a library that allows users to compress/decompress images from their code.

 ## Preliminaries